NCBI-Hackathons/Network_SNPs/README.md

 This pipeline was developed by: Vijayaraj Nagarajan PhD, Vojtech Huser MD PhD, Eric Moyer MS, Felix Francis MS, Oscar Rodriguez, Matthew Lesko, Megan Hagenauer PhD, Ben Busby PhD.

 #Introduction
 This pipeline allows users to access multiple tools for applying network analysis to human genomic datasets using one simple command-line based program.
-The user inputs a list of genes, single-nucleutide polymorphisms, or variant loci, either alone or accompanied by p-values derived from a case-control comparison or quantitative trait loci analysis.
-These nodes are then connected by referencing databases of molecular interactions (protein-protein interactions, protein-DNA interactions, metabolic interactions, etc.).
+The pipeline is designed to take different user input formats like a list of genes, single-nucleutide polymorphisms, or variant loci, either alone or accompanied by p-values derived from a case-control comparison or quantitative trait loci analysis.
+This pilot version has been tested on case-control GWAS data obtained from NCBI's dbGaP.
+Potential associations among the variants (nodes) from the users input are derived by the included programs, using reference databases of molecular interactions (protein-protein interactions, protein-DNA interactions, metabolic interactions, etc.).

 #Dependencies
 This program depends on a large number of pre-existings software packages.
-Therefore, to simplify matters, we offer the snapshot of our working instance as an Amazon Machine Image.
-The collection of tools and the pipeline script can be executed by executing stored amazon instance AMI # XXX-XXX-XXX.
+Therefore, to simplify the process, we offer the snapshot of our working instance as an Amazon Machine Image.
+The collection of tools and the pipeline script can be executed by creating an instance of the pre-configured, freely available amazon machine image AMI # XXX-XXX-XXX.
 (VRTODO)

 # Example